Asia-Pacific Journal of Pharmacotherapy & Toxicology

 Abstract

-Background The World Health Organization report 2021 states that about 10.6 million people got tuberculosis, and 17.0% of them had extra-pulmonary tuberculosis.
+Background The World Health Organization report 2021 states that about 10.6 million people got tuberculosis, and 17.0% of them had extra-pulmonary tuberculosis (EPTB).
 There is not much published research on extra-pulmonary tuberculosis in Pakistan.
 The objective of this study was to find out the success rate and the predictors for unsuccessful treatment outcomes of EPTB patients.

 Methods This study was retrospective cohort study, the study included 320 EPTB patients who were registered and treated at BMCH Quetta, Balochistan, from January 1, 2021 to June 30, 2021.
 SPSS version 21 was used to analyze the data, and a p-value 0.05 was used to determine statistical significance.